Annie Craig

 Annie Craig was a wooden screw steamer registered in Port Dover in 1880.
 With a net tonnage of 40 tons, she was able to carry about 300 passengers.
 She was lost on 3 August, 1885 due to fire while docked in Toronto.
 The boilers of the Annie Craig were salvaged.

+The vessel was built as tug in 1879 by David Foster in Port Burwell, Ontario and rebuilt in Port Dover by Foster in 1880.

 Career in Lake Erie

 For three seasons she operated on Lake Erie from Port Dover.
 On 30 Sept 1880 she carried the Governor General and suite to the Long Point Company's shooting grounds.
 American middleweight boxers were planning an illegal match at Long Point, ON.
 The Annie Craig transported Norfolk Sheriff Deedes and other forces to Long Point.
 They were successful in persuading the Americans to return to Erie and Buffalo.